-Many of these actions need to be implemented by the County and/or at the regional level.
-Strategies that may be implemented in Seal Beach have been included in the Housing Action Plan, including actions to expand the supply of affordable housing; code amendments to comply with state laws; expanding outreach efforts regarding housing choice vouchers, including mobility counseling; and enhanced coordination with the OCFHC (Programs 1a, 1b, 3a, 5a and 5c).
+Many of these actions need to be implemented by the County and/or at the regional level. -Strategies that may be implemented in Seal Beach have been included in the Housing Action Plan, including actions to expand the supply of affordable housing; code amendments to comply with state laws; expanding outreach efforts regarding housing choice vouchers, including mobility counseling; and enhanced coordination with the OCFHC (Programs 1a, 1b, 3a, 5a and 5c).

-4. Site Inventory Effect on Affirmatively Furthering Fair Housing

-AB 686 requires the Housing Element to evaluate selected sites relative to the effect on fair housing.
-In Seal Beach, the sites inventory identifies potential sites for housing development (including underutilized sites and ADUs) along with candidate sites for rezoning.
+4. Site Inventory Effect on Affirmatively Furthering Fair Housing development (including underutilized sites and ADUs) along with candidate sites for rezoning.
 For the purposes of this analysis, potential sites for housing development and candidate sites for rezoning are considered against affirmatively furthering fair housing standards.